MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Search in the results grid

-You can look for a specific expression within a result table.
+To search for a particular expression within a result table, use the search capability.
+For an example of how to do so, follow these steps:

 1. Run the following query: